 The shop closed for a final time in February 2006.

-A Parish meeting was held in May 2006 with a unanimous vote that we wanted to re-instate our village shop.
-As a result the Barford Village Shop Action Group was formed.
+An open village meeting was held in May 2006 attended by more than 20 villagers, some of whom were prepared to take action.
+There was a unanimous vote to create a new village shop and the Barford Village Shop Action Group was formed.
 We had to look for possible locations, which services and stock to supply and how we could fund the initiative.
 Meanwhile, the JPC had also become involved, and did a lot of work which resulted in the sub Post Office operating 3 afternoons a week in the Memorial Hall starting in November 2006.

 Barford Village Shop CIC was formed as a legal entity to control the shop during set up and future running.
 Shares were sold at £20, restricted to one per person.
 The original 3 members of the Action Group were joined by 2 others and formed the board, each bringing various skills and to help spread the workload.
 They were assisted by many villagers who helped out in all manner of ways and without whom the shop would not be what it is today.